CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Methodology

 We then keep the top-\(k\) documents from this list to form the seed set for full text reranking:

-Coarse reranking with compact document representations greatly expands the number of candidates that can be considered in the same LLM input.
-This broader coverage helps recover scientific documents that were initially assigned low scores by the first-stage retriever.
+Coarse-grained reranking with compact document representations greatly expands the number of candidates that can be considered in the same LLM input.
+This broader coverage helps recover scientific documents that were assigned low scores by the first-stage retriever.